Kidel/AGIW-Bing/README.md

   node getPages.js > logsGet.txt
  ```

- * NB: this may take a **very long time** depending on your connection speed and cpu (took me 4 hours with i7 and 30 Mb/s connection) to end since you'll probably going to have around 2 million web pages to download.
+ * NB: this may take a **very long time** depending on your connection speed and cpu (took me 4 hours with i7 and 30 Mb/s connection) to end since you're probably going to have around 2 million web pages to download.
 You're free to use this if you want to check your progress on the terminal

  ```bash
  node getPages.js